A uniform policy can:

 Our current school uniform was established after consultation with governors and students; the latest consultation being December 2017.
 Our students are our ambassadors in the community and they should look, and behave, appropriately.
 We actively welcome the support of parents in helping students to look presentable.
 All main school students (Years 7 to Year 11) are expected to wear Sheringham High School uniform as detailed below.

 It is important for students and the School that the way in which they present themselves is appropriate and acceptable in order to create the impression of a cohesive and well-ordered establishment.
+School uniform is a 'conduct' and 'standards' expectation'.
 It is expected that all students will come to School every day in neat, clean uniform, giving a message that they take pride in belonging to the School.
 It is vital that parents support the policy fully as outlined in the Home-School Agreement.
-It is an expectation that all parents sign up to the Home – School Agreement.
+Parents should be aware that it is the policy of the school that all staff will challenge uniform issues.
+It is an expectation that all parents sign up to the Home – School Agreement..

 Our current school uniform is as follows;